Zechiax/Asterion/README.md

 ## Features
 - Search for Modrinth projects
 - Find user on Modrinth
+- Auto embed when message contains URL to a Modrinth project (opt-in feature)
 - Subscribe for project updates and send them to custom channel

 ## Wiki